Location and infrastructure

 Nuremberg is positioned at the intersection of the Paris-Prague, London-Brussels-Vienna-Budapest and Warsaw-Berlin-Rome motorways.
 (A3, A6, A9, A73) The estimated travel time to Munich is for example 1,5 hours and to Berlin 3,5 hours.

 Nuremberg is a European railway hub and is integrated into the Euro-City network, the national InterCity network, the high-speed network (ICE) and the German Railway combined network.
-The estimated travel time to Munich via railway is for example 1 hour and to Hamburg 4,5 hours.
+The estimated travel time to Munich via railway is for example 1 hour and to Berlin 3 hours.

-Location factor airport: Nuremberg is a powerful international aviation hub.
-Every year some 3.3 million passengers take off from Albrecht Dürer Airport Nürnberg to more than 50 nonstop destinations and more than 300 transit destinations.
+Nuremberg is a powerful international aviation hub.
+Every year some millions of passengers take off from Albrecht Dürer Airport Nürnberg to more than 50 nonstop destinations and more than 300 transit destinations.

-Location factor Freight Traffic Center (GVZ): The large Main-Danube Canal is the only waterway route between Western and South Eastern Europe.
-The Freight Traffic Center (GVZ) at the port is the biggest and most modern multifunctional freight transport center in Southern Germany and an important logistics hub for the region.
-There are over 15 million tons of cargo handled per year.
+The Main-Danube Canal is the only waterway route that connects the North Sea with the Black Sea.
+The Freight Village (GVZ) at the port is the biggest multifunctional freight transport center in Southern Germany and an important logistics hub for the region.
+There are over 14 million tons of cargo handled per year.